OrionStarGIT/EnglishDoc/content/docs/kyma/master/apk-development/docs/01-SDK Access.md

 - Definition.STATUS_POSE: The current coordinates of the robot, continuously reported
 - Definition.STATUS_POSE_ESTIMAT: current positioning status, reported when the positioning status changes

+6. Set reqId

+Many SDK methods need to pass in the parameter reqId, which is an id used for debugging and tracking logs.
+Passing in any number can make the function work normally, but for the convenience of log tracking and debugging, it is recommended to make reqid an self-increasing static variable, or pass in different reqId to distinguish the calling function according to business needs.